The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 Can you ride a moose?

-There is a very famous picture of Teddy Roosevelt riding through a river on a moose.
+There is a famous picture of Teddy Roosevelt riding through a river on a moose.
 Due to this, many people believe that moose can be ridden like we ride horses and camels.

-I hope you have learned something about these great creatures.
+I hope you have learned something about these remarkable creatures.
 As one of the largest mammals in North America, they are also animals that almost everyone has heard of.
 When you next have the privilege of seeing a moose in the wild, you will hopefully remember some of what makes these beautiful creatures so special.